 ISO 13485:2016 Standard

-“ISO 13485:2016 specifies requirements for a quality management system where an organization needs to demonstrate its ability to provide medical devices and related services that constantly meet customer and applicable regulatory requirements.”
+Manufacturers that comply with this standard demonstrate their ability to provide medical devices and related services that constantly meet customer and applicable regulatory requirements.

 FDA 21 CFR Part 820 Regulation

 The 21 CFR Part 820 is a regulation of the US Food and Drug Administration (FDA) that outlines the Quality System Regulation (QSR) requirements for medical device manufacturers.

 This regulation specifies the minimum requirements for a medical device QMS to ensure that devices are safe and effective for their intended use.

 Compliance with 21 CFR Part 820 is mandatory for all medical device manufacturers who wish to sell their products in the US market.